 - 5.1.1 Each School has an agreed personnel establishment.
 All new appointments must be made in accordance with the LAAT's Scheme of Delegation.
 In addition, any appointments outside of those agreed in the approved budget must be authorised by the LAAT Chief Executive. - 5.1.2 The Headteacher has authority to appoint staff within the authorised establishment except for Deputy Headteacher/Head of School, whereby the appointment process is undertaken in consultation with the Deputy Chief Executive.
 It is normal practice within the School to consult with the Chair of the Local Governing Body on teacher and other senior support staff appointments and to involve members of the Local Governing Body in the appointment process.
-The Business and Operations Partner maintains personnel files for all members of staff apart from the Head Teacher and Head of School, the contracts for these members of staff being held by the central HR team.
+The Business and Operations Partner maintains personnel files for all members of staff which include contracts of employment.